Helene Lange

 Helene Lange, portrait photo by Hofatelier Elvira.

+Helene Lange (1848–1930) was a leading voice for German women's access to higher education and professional careers, particularly in teaching.
+She helped encourage the establishment of the Frauenbewegung, or women's movement, in Germany, and her life's work was to raise the standards of education among women.
+She believed that social progress was impossible without equal educational opportunities being given to women.

+Early life and education

-Helene Lange was born in 1848 in Oldenburg.
+Helen Lange was born in 1848 in Oldenburg.
 Through her determination, she rose above the trials of her early life, including the loss of her parents, to become a leading voice for women's access to higher education and professional careers, particularly in teaching.
 She helped motivate the establishment of the Frauenbewegung, or women's movement, in Germany.
-She worked constantly to raise the standards of education among women, believing that social progress was impossible without equal educational opportunities being given to women.
+She worked to raise the standards of education among women, believing that social progress was impossible without equal educational opportunities being given to women.

-Life and education

 In addition to her work as an educator, Lange was also active in politics and social reform.
 In 1890, she founded the Allgemeiner Deutscher Lehrerinnenverein a general association of German female teachers, which was a network that fought for women educators to improve their working conditions and have more access to leading positions in the field.
 The work of Lange was an important contribution to the role of women in public life and encouraged later generations of women to become leaders.
 She was an important figure in the history of the international women's movement due to her commitment to equal education.

 When she was young, Helene Lange and her pursuits for gaining a higher education experienced challenges: German universities were practically closed to women.
 This did not turn her away from her goals, however.
 Lange proceeded with self-education and afterward she became a private tutor and then a teacher in Berlin.
 The limited opportunities she had created more determination, and she became set on taking down the restrictive norms which kept women out of academia and professional fields.

 Women's education reform

-In 1887, women’s opportunities changed when Lange wrote the Yellow Brochure, which was the memorandum that she submitted to the Prussian Ministry of Education.
+In 1887, women's opportunities changed when Lange wrote the Yellow Brochure, which was the memorandum that she submitted to the Prussian Ministry of Education.
 This became a powerful document that stated that reform within girls' education needed more intensive academic curricula and female teachers who were professionally trained.
 Many were supportive of the Yellow Brochure and gradually it created reforms in the introduction of a secondary education system for women.
 In the following years, Lange proceeded to publish other works advocating systematic educational reform for girls and women.